HMS Porcupine (1807): Adriatic

 Porcupines next exploit occurred on 7 January 1808.
 After a chase of eight hours, Porcupine captured the French transport Saint Nicolo.
 She was armed with two guns, had a crew of 16 sailors, and also had on board 31 soldiers from the 6th Regiment of the Line.
 She was 36 hours out of Tarento.
 Finding out from the prize that another vessel had left four hour earlier, Duncan set out to find her in the channel between Paxos and Corfu.
 He was successful in intercepting his quarry, which turned out to be Madonna del Carmine.
 She was armed with six guns, had a crew of 20 men, and was carrying 33 soldiers, also from the 6th Regiment.
 Both vessels were on their first voyage and were carrying cargoes of grain and gunpowder for the garrison at Corfu.

 Western Mediterranean

 Next, Duncan was ordered to cruise in the Western Mediterranean off Naples and continued his successful operations against coastal shipping.
-Following the outbreak of the Peninsular War, Duncan was ordered to take the Duke of Orléans to Cadiz.
+Following the outbreak of the Peninsular War, Duncan was ordered to take the Duke of Orléans to Cádiz.
 Duncan refused and was subject to disparaging comments about his age, although he was later proven correct in his assessment.
 In June 1808, Robert Elliott was appointed to replace Duncan; however, some months elapsed before he was able to do so.